hernad/harbour/BUILDING_MESS.md

 I am doing that already here: https://github.com/hernad/vscode-f18/blob/4/ext/constants.ts#L8 There are three channels of application user can have: S - standard, E - edge, X - experimental.

+## Avoid Side-by-side libraries!

+Side-by-side usage should be avoided wherever you can.
+ Because of clarity.
+Binding everything in one build chain is the clearest approach.
+In my example:

+- agile harbour 4.8.0  <-> postgresql 12.2
+- agile harbour 4.7.2  <-> postgresql 12.1

+My application F18:

+- F18 4.4.20 (built with ah 4.7.2)
+- F18 4.5.0 (built with ah 4.8.0)